Lynx Red Line: Letter of understanding

 In June 2024, a letter of understanding was made that announced the City of Charlotte plans to purchase a section of the O-Line between Charlotte and Mooresville.
 In it, the city plans to establish a commuter rail service, while Norfolk Southern will continue providing freight service.
 This is a reversal from both Norfolk Southern and CATS; both of which saw the red line as not feasible in 2013 and 2019 respectively.
 The news of the agreement came a day after the Charlotte City Council approved a revised agreement managing the region's public transit system.
 A few weeks after the announcement, state lawmakers passed a law stating that the City of Charlotte cannot buy land outside Mecklenburg County without the approval of each county and municipality first.
 This was brought on because Iredell County leaders were surprised to learn that the City of Charlotte wanted to acquire right-of-way all the way into downtown Mooresville, further than the current 25 mi Lynx Red Line plan.
 While the city planned to work with both Iredell County and Mooresville officials, the law "formalizes the engagement that the city was planning to do," Charlotte spokesman Lawrence Corley said.

 Track and land purchase

 In August 2024, city officials briefed the City Council on a proposed purchase of right of way and land to facilitate future Red Line service.
 The agreement would include 1.6 acres of land near the Gateway Station project and 22 miles of rail corridor from Norfolk Southern.
 The agreement requires approval by the City Council and ratification of a proposed 1-cent sales tax that would be used to repay the cost of the purchase.

+After the sales tax was approved by the voters in November 2025, on March 9, 2026, the Charlotte City Council unanimously approved the next phase of the design process for the Red Line.
+According to councilwoman Dimple Ajmera, this phase would "finalize station locations, engineering details and updated costs."
+As of March 2026, the Red Line's planning stage is expected to be 30% complete by the end of 2027.